RobotecAI/kria_depth_demo/README.md

 ```

 Source Vitis and ROS 2 and build tools for x86.
-Note that the building needs super user access.
+Note that the building needs superuser access.
 ```bash
 cd $KRS_WS
 unset RMW_IMPLEMENTATION